 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-The Caesar cipher is a shift cipher, usually presented with a shift key of value 3.
+The Caesar code is the most well-known shift cipher, usually presented with a shift key of value 3.

 The shift cipher encryption uses an alphabet and a key (made up of one or more values) that shifts the position of its letters.